adamdahan/Thnx/README.md

 ## About Thnx

-Github has a large iOS open source community and we wanted to give a way to open source consumers to say Thnx.
+Github has a large iOS open source community and we wanted to give a way for their consumers to say Thnx.

 ## Features